willeeklund/tech-intro-tutorial/README.md

 Now you can see a JSON list of animal images on [http://localhost:3000/animal_list_data](http://localhost:3000/animal_list_data).

-Note: In the continued tutorial you need to restart the node server after each change in index.js.

 #### Show list of images
 Add this code to index.js.